 Mr Davis has worked extensively with clients in developing and implementing internal compliance programmes, conducting due diligence on third parties, assessing compliance risks in merger and acquisition contexts, and auditing and evaluating the effectiveness of compliance processes.
-Additionally, Mr Davis focuses his practice on a range of other issues relating to structuring and regulating international trade and investment transactions.
-International anti-corruption efforts continue to attract attention from companies, investors and governments of both exporting and host countries and, in many places, populations in general.
-The problems of endemic corruption have been prominent factors in political upheavals experienced by countries such as South Africa, Malaysia, Israel and Peru - all of which are investigating or have convicted current or former heads of government for corruption.
-Indeed, on 22 August 2022, former Malaysian Prime Minister Najib Razak lost his final appeal on his corruption-related conviction and began serving his jail sentence.
-The United States, generally seen as an anti-corruption leader, experienced political discord over perceived domestic corruption during the Trump administration not seen since the era of the 1970s Watergate scandals.
-Even governments with less accountability to voters, such as those in China and Russia, evidence anxiety that corruption undermines their authority.
+Additionally, Mr Davis focuses his practice on a range of other issues relating to structuring and regulating international trade, and investment transactions.

+International anti-corruption efforts continue to attract attention from companies, investors, and governments of both exporting and host countries, and, in many places, populations in general.
+The problems of endemic corruption have been prominent factors in recent political upheavals experienced by countries such as South Africa, Malaysia, Pakistan, Israel, Brazil, Peru, Tunisia and Somalia.
+The United States, generally seen as an anti-corruption leader, experienced political discord over perceived domestic corruption during the Trump administration not seen since the era of the 1970s 'Watergate' scandals.
+Even governments with less accountability to voters, such as in China, evidence anxiety that corruption undermines their authority.

 On the economics side, in 2018 the World Economic Forum estimated that the annual cost of corruption is roughly 5 per cent of the total global GDP - a figure that translated at that time to be about US\$2.6 trillion.
 An estimate of 'between 2 and 5 percent from global gross domestic product' was cited by the US National Security Study Memorandum on corruption issued by President Biden in June 2021.
-These corruption costs figures have been questioned as to both sourcing and methodology and are considered by most experts to be significantly over-inclusive - they are likely to count economic costs from pendant but separate activities such as money laundering, other fraud, and perhaps even drug trafficking.
-That said, these ranges have been used to support various international anti-corruption efforts over the past several years.
+These corruption costs figures have been questioned as to both sourcing and methodology and are considered by many experts to be significantly over-inclusive - they likely count economic costs from pendant but separate activities such as money laundering, other fraud, and perhaps even drug trafficking.
+That said, these ranges and other estimates that have been discussed in various forums are all substantial and have been used to build support for various international anti-corruption efforts over the past several years.

-Whatever their true scale, concerns regarding the corrosive political and economic effects of public corruption have provided an impetus for several multinational conventions designed to combat bribe payments and related issues.
-This started with the 1996 Inter-American Convention against Corruption, and accelerated with the

-1999 Organisation for Economic Co-operation and Development (OECD) Anti-Bribery Convention and two Council of Europe conventions (criminal and civil) that came into force in 2002 and 2003.
-The scope of these international obligations expanded significantly with the entry into force of the UN Convention Against Corruption (UNCAC) in December 2005 - which remains the centrepiece of UN anti-corruption efforts, as recently demonstrated by a political declaration adopted on 2 June 2021 in the aftermath of the UN General Assembly's special session on corruption, UNGASS 2021.
-The most important impact of these various treaties and other efforts was to require signatories to prohibit domestic and transnational corruption, and many countries have implemented laws that in significant ways mirror the provisions of the law that first focused specific attention on these issues - the 1977 US Foreign Corrupt Practices Act (FCPA).
+Concerns regarding the corrosive political and economic effects of public corruption have provided an impetus for several multinational conventions designed to combat bribe payments and related issues.
+This started with the 1996 Inter-American Convention against Corruption, and accelerated with the 1999 Organisation for Economic Co-operation and Development (OECD) Anti-Bribery Convention and two Council of Europe conventions (criminal and civil) that came into force in 2002 and 2003.
+The scope of these international obligations expanded significantly with the entry into force of the UN Convention Against Corruption (UNCAC) in December 2005, which remains the centerpiece of UN anti-corruption efforts.
+The UN adopted a political declaration on 2 June 2021 in the aftermath of the UN General Assembly's special session on corruption, UNGASS 2021, which still serves as the focus in 2023 for various multinational anti-corruption efforts.
+The most important impact of these various treaties and other efforts was to require signatories to prohibit domestic and transnational corruption, and many countries have implemented laws that in significant ways mirror the provisions of the law that first focused specific attention on these issues, the 1977 US Foreign Corrupt Practices Act (FCPA).